Wind: Religion

 As a natural force, the wind was often personified as one or more wind gods or as an expression of the supernatural in many cultures.
 Vayu is the Vedic and Hindu God of Wind.
 The Greek wind gods include Boreas, Notus, Eurus, and Zephyrus.
 Aeolus, in varying interpretations the ruler or keeper of the four winds, has also been described as Astraeus, the god of dusk who fathered the four winds with Eos, goddess of dawn.
 The ancient Greeks also observed the seasonal change of the winds, as evidenced by the Tower of the Winds in Athens.
 Venti are the Roman gods of the winds.
 Fūjin is the Japanese wind god and is one of the eldest Shinto gods.
 According to legend, he was present at the creation of the world and first let the winds out of his bag to clear the world of mist.
 In Norse mythology, Njörðr is the god of the wind.
 There are also four dvärgar (Norse dwarves), named Norðri, Suðri, Austri and Vestri, and probably the four stags of Yggdrasil, personify the four winds, and parallel the four Greek wind gods.
 Stribog is the name of the Slavic god of winds, sky and air.
 He is said to be the ancestor (grandfather) of the winds of the eight directions.
+In Māori mythology, Tāwhirimātea (or Tāwhiri) is the god of weather, including thunder and lightning, wind, clouds and storms.
+In the Yoruba pantheon, Ọya (also known as Iansã) is the orisha of winds, lightning, and storms.

 History

 Kamikaze is a Japanese word, usually translated as divine wind, believed to be a gift from the gods.
 The term is first known to have been used as the name of a pair or series of typhoons that are said to have saved Japan from two Mongol fleets under Kublai Khan that attacked Japan in 1274 and again in 1281.
 Protestant Wind is a name for the storm that deterred the Spanish Armada from an invasion of England in 1588 where the wind played a pivotal role, or the favorable winds that enabled William of Orange to invade England in 1688.
 During Napoleon's Egyptian Campaign, the French soldiers had a hard time with the khamsin wind: when the storm appeared "as a blood-stint in the distant sky", the Ottomans went to take cover, while the French "did not react until it was too late, then choked and fainted in the blinding, suffocating walls of dust".
-During the North African Campaign of the World War II, "allied and German troops were several times forced to halt in mid-battle because of sandstorms caused by khamsin...
+During the North African campaign of the World War II, "allied and German troops were several times forced to halt in mid-battle because of sandstorms caused by khamsin...
 Grains of sand whirled by the wind blinded the soldiers and created electrical disturbances that rendered compasses useless."